 RPO stands for Recruitment Process Outsourcing.
 As the name suggests this where a large organisation, for example a local council, will outsource its recruitment process to a business who acts as an intermediary between the council and the recruitment agency.

-So what is the problem for Invoice Finance companies?
+So What is the Problem for Invoice Finance Provider?

 In normal circumstances the recruiter works for the council and invoices them, and the Invoice Finance Company advances funds against the invoice value.
 But in these new circumstances the recruiter is still working for the council but they have to invoice the RPO.